-At the 2019 Washington GIS Conference in May, Nicole Franklin, Equity and Inclusion Manager for King County, and I will present a brand-new workshop, Introduction to GIS for Equity and Social Justice.
+At the 2019 Washington GIS Conference in May, Nicole Franklin, Chief Equity Officer for King County IT, and I will present a brand-new workshop, Introduction to GIS for Equity and Social Justice.
 The workshop is intended for GIS professionals and for Equity & Social Justice (ESJ) and public policy practitioners.
 The cost for this half-day workshop is just $100!

 For hundreds of years mapping has sometimes been a tool for creating and preserving inequity.
 Modern GIS professionals are bound by the GIS Code of Ethics to consider the impact of their work on society.
 During the past 25 years GIS has gradually and increasingly been used to identify and ameliorate inequity and to promote social justice.
 Introduction to GIS for Equity and Social Justice will survey recent trends and practices in applying GIS to ESJ issues.